Auditions are held in the form of video submissions. The deadline to submit your video is Saturday, August 20, 2022.

 The audition process, which lasts between 8-10 minutes, requires you to prepare and adequately implement four musical components:

 Each audition will begin with a short solo of your choice which demonstrates your playing ability.
 Solos should be a 2-3 minute selection performed without an accompanist, so be sure to play the part of the solo which puts your best foot forward.
 Solos may come from Suzuki books, etudes, concertos, solo repertoire, or any other source.
 Be sure to consult with your private music teacher or school music teacher for help selecting an appropriate solo.
 Practice, practice, practice!
 When preparing play your solo for others and get feedback.
 Video record yourself and listen with a critical ear.
 Look at your posture, body language, and technique.
 It's required to bring one copy of your solo for the judges.
 Before you begin, state the title, composer, and movement you will be performing.
 Play confidently and have fun!
 Everyone there, including the judges, want you to play well.

-(Two - posted to website) After performing your solo, the audition will proceed to scales.
+(Two - posted below) After performing your solo, the audition will proceed to scales.
 Scales are an important component of a musician's development and preparing them teaches us intonation, dexterity, ear-training, and music theory.
 Practicing scales helps with sight-reading, too!
-You will be asked

-(Posted to website) In the third phase of the audition, you will be expected to play your required excerpts assigned to your instrument.
+(Posted below) In the third phase of the audition, you will be expected to play your required excerpts assigned to your instrument.
 These excerpts are designed to provide the judges with a basis for adjudicating students on the same materials with the same length of preparation.
 Excerpts may change from year to year.
 Count through all rests in excerpts, unless they are cut out via brackets or X. The rests are part of the music!
 If possible, obtain or look up a recording of each work so you can learn the context of the excerpts.
 Most can be found with a quick search of YouTube or Google.